-The above scenario is illustrated by the dancing guy video below, popularised by Derek Sivers’ TED talk in 2012 (it may have been popular before then, and I was simple late noticing it).
+The above scenarios are illustrated by the dancing guy video below, popularised by Derek Sivers’ TED talk in 2012 (it may have been popular before then, and I was simple late noticing it).
 Watch the dancing guy energising and pulling people along.
-Had he approached the people sitting down and started to pull them up for dancing, then they would most likely have resisted.
+Had he approached the people sitting down and started to push for dancing, then they would most likely have resisted.
 He does not do any such pushing.

 The dancing guy merely laid a foundation for people to use.
 Change can often be seen as simply laying a system foundation and attract people on to it.
 They will in fact make the change happen by themselves.
 Certainly, change cannot happen unless a foundation is laid in place.
 Saying: “Let’s change”, without providing a foundation for such change will invariably prove a futile attempt.